boutproject/BOUT-dev/manual/sphinx/user_docs/laplacian.rst

       Laplacian* lap = Laplacian::create();

-The code for the :cpp:class:`Laplacian` base class is in ``src/invert/laplace/invert_laplace.cxx``.
-The actual creation of new Laplacian implementations is done in the :cpp:class:`LaplaceFactory` class, defined in ``src/invert/laplace/laplacefactory.cxx``.
+The code for the `Laplacian` base class is in ``src/invert/laplace/invert_laplace.cxx``.
+The actual creation of new Laplacian implementations is done in the `LaplaceFactory` class, defined in ``src/invert/laplace/laplacefactory.cxx``.
 This file includes all the headers for the implementations, and chooses which one to create based on the “type” setting in the input options.
 This factory therefore provides a single point of access to the underlying